 6. Check social media

-Another quite important aspect of choosing a domain name is social media.
+Another quite necessary aspect of choosing a domain name is social media.
 Pay attention to the fact that social media play a pivotal role in the modern world whether you like them or not, and that’s why you should have configurated profiles on the most popular social media sites.

 Here you should also check whether your name is not used by someone else and if it is, then you consider changing it.